Motor Bike Accident Claims: The Amounts of UK Compensation For RTA Motorcycle Injuries

 Examples of damages compensation for psychiatric injury following a motorcycle accident:

-The claim calculator for a severe disorder - up to £76,000
+The claim calculator for a most severe post traumatic stress disorder – up to £88,000

 How is your overall UK compensation claim calculated if you suffer multiple injuries in a motor bike accident?